 You’ve waited several weeks to see your doctor, but after you leave the office — or complete your virtual visit — you still have questions, and you don’t quite understand your diagnosis.
-If this sounds familiar, it’s time to improve your relationship with your physician.
+If this sounds familiar, it’s time to review your relationship with your physician.

 A good physician and patient relationship can go a long way in helping you stay healthy — and getting the care you need when you’re not feeling well.

 “Patients who take an active role in their care may not only feel more satisfied with their doctors, but also more in control over their own health and well-being,” says Rebecca Shragge, DO, an internal medicine physician at Scripps Coastal Medical Center Hillcrest.

 Communication, respect and trust are keys to any healthy relationship.
 The relationship with your health care provider should be no different.

 Here are eight ways to help you build a good patient-physician relationship and get the most out of your medical appointments.

 Take a few minutes to prepare for your appointment with your physician so you can make the most of your time together.
 You may be able to message your concerns ahead of your appointment through a patient portal.